sleepyOwl14/proximax-bc-docs/docs/getting-started/writing-first-application.md

 **3. Creating the ticket**

-We are representing the ticket as a ProximaX mosaic.
+We are representing the ticket as a mosaic.
 [Mosaics](../built-in-features/mosaic.md) can be used to represent any asset in the blockchain, such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.
 They have configurable properties, which are defined at the moment of their creation.
 For example, we opt to set **transferable property to false**.
 This means that the ticket buyer can only send back the ticket to the creator of the mosaic, avoiding the ticket reselling.

 Before creating a mosaic with the ticket vendor account, you need to register a [namespace](../built-in-features/namespace.md).
 A namespace is a unique name in the network that gives a recognizable name to your assets.